hauleth/hauleth/content/post/things-about-elixir-you-probably-will-never-need/index.md

 Fortunately Erlang supports another mechanism for storing globally accessible data - `persistent_term`.
-Of course, there is no such thing as "free lunch" so it has substantial disadvantage - it works poorly[^pt] with data that changes often, as removing or changing data in a key will require walk through all processes to copy data from it to processes that may use it into process memory.
+Of course, there is no such thing as "free lunch" so it has substantial disadvantage.
+It works poorly[^pt] with data that changes often, as removing or changing data in a key will require walk through all processes to copy data from it to processes that may use it into process memory.
-However - Telemetry handlers should not change a lot, you should just set them once as soon as your system start, and then ideally they will not change ever again.
+However, Telemetry handlers should not change a lot, you should just set them once as soon as your system start, and then ideally they will not change ever again.